-The Initiative for Maximizing Student Diversity (IMSD) at Vanderbilt University exists to increase the number of PhDs awarded to graduate students in biomedical research who are underrepresented in science.
+The Initiative for Maximizing Student Development (IMSD) at Vanderbilt University exists to increase the number of PhDs awarded to graduate students in biomedical research who are underrepresented in science.
 The program is funded by the National Institutes of Health (NIH) and has been in existence at Vanderbilt since 2000.
 Our approach is multi-faceted and emphasizes extensive and careful mentoring at all stages.

 3. Optional summer lab exposure prior to beginning the first year graduate program in August.

 Students in the IMSD program enter one of Vanderbilt’s integrative biomedical graduate programs, Interdisciplinary Graduate Program (IGP) or Quantitative and Chemical Biology (QCB).
 The IGP is a collaboration of eleven participating departments and programs: Biochemistry, Biological Sciences, Cancer Biology, Cell & Developmental Biology, Chemical Physical Biology, Human Genetics, Microbe-Host Interactions, Molecular Pathology & Immunology, Molecular Physiology and Biophysics, Neuroscience, and Pharmacology.
 QCB includes the above departments and programs as well as Biomedical Engineering, Chemical and Biomolecular Engineering, Chemistry, Mathematics, and Physics & Astronomy.

 The Vanderbilt IMSD program currently serves approximately 90 students in all phases of their graduate training.
 The attrition rate from this program is extremely low (<5%).
 Our students utilize the resources of our Office of Career Development to cultivate careers in academic research at leading research universities around the country, as well as in biopharma and in other areas (public policy, college teaching, etc).
 We encourage you to explore the pages of this website to find out more about the Vanderbilt IMSD program and how we can help you successfully achieve your career goals in biomedical research.